 During workshop seminars, students have the opportunity to present their own projects right from the start.
-From the beginning, the students are also supported in the publication of their own work.
-The faculty also grants scholarships that can be used to finance stays abroad for research purposes within the scope of a master's or doctoral thesis.
-As a basic rule, students should be encouraged according to their own philosophical interests so that they can maximize them.
+The students are also supported in the publication of their own work.
+The faculty also grants scholarships that can be used to finance student trips abroad for research purposes within the scope of the Master's or Doctoral thesis.
+As a basic rule, students are encouraged to pursue their own philosophical interests so that they can maximize them.

 Description of verification and evaluation criteria

 Send us a letter of motivation and an academic article written by you in German (e.g. your bachelor thesis or an already published article) before the registration deadline.
 The text should be at least 15 pages long and serves as proof of your knowledge, your abilities, and your talent for the study of philosophy.
 The decision as to whether the submitted application documents meet the stated requirements lies with the Dean of the Faculty.

 Send us a notarised copy of your bachelor's degree.
 If you have obtained your degree outside the Czech Republic, you must have it officially nostrified by the Czech Ministry of Education or send your documents for an official recognition process conducted by the faculty itself.
 More on the process of recognition/nostrification can be found on the Faculty website.

 Admission to Master's studies is conditioned by a completed Bachelor's education confirmed by a school-leaving certificate.
 The applicant must also submit all of the relevant documents to their application.